MobileCommerceLab/privacy_law_corpus/README.md

 The corpus download contains the following subdirectories and files:

-- [gpi-corpus]: Contains the contents of the entire corpus and related documents.
-    - [corpus_documents]: Versions of all of the documents in the corpus ("GPI"s, interchangably).
+    - [corpus_documents]: Versions of all of the documents in the corpus.
         - [pdf_files]: PDF versions of all of the documents in the corpus.
 The documents in this directory were not used for analysis in the paper.
             - [english_pdf_files]: All PDF documents in the English language.
                 - [english_translated_pdf_files]: PDFs of all GPIs that were not originally found in English and required translation to English, using a third party translation service.